MpRonald/MpRonald/README.md

 - 👋 Hi, I’m @MpRonald
-- 👀 I’m interested in Python, DataScience, Statistics, SQL, NoSql and all things relationship with technology...
+- 👀 I’m interested in Python, DataScience, Statistics, SQL, Power BI ...
-- 🌱 I’m currently learning DataScience, Big Data and System Analyses
-- 💞️ I’m looking to collaborate on Python projects, Data analyses and something that I can help
+- 💞️ I’m looking to collaborate on Data Science projects and analyses and something that I can help
-- 📫 How to reach me, my e-mail is ronald.mp85@gmail.com or linkedin profile https://br.linkedin.com/in/ronald-marques-pio-4080b2209?trk=people-guest_people_search-card
+- 📫 How to reach me, my e-mail is ronald.mp85@gmail.com or linkedin profile https://www.linkedin.com/in/ronaldpio/

 <!---
 MpRonald/MpRonald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.